Digambar Kamat

-Digamber Kamat (born 8 March 1954) is an Indian politician who served as the ninth Chief Minister of Goa from 2007 to 2012.
+Digamber Kamat (born 8 March 1954) is an Indian politician who served as the ninth Chief Minister of Goa from 2007 to 2012 and now as cabinet minister in state cabinet.
 He won the seventh term as a MLA from Margao Assembly constituency in 2022.
 From 2006 to 2019, he was the president of Swimming Federation of India.
 Currently, he serves as an MLA from the Margao constituency.

 Early life

 Digambar Kamat was born in Margão, Portuguese Goa.
 He holds a bachelor's degree in science (BSc).

 Political career

-Digambar Vasantrao Kamat started his career as a member of the Indian National Congress.
+Kamat started his career as a member of the Indian National Congress.
 In 1994, he joined the Bharatiya Janata Party Coalition government.
 In 2005, he again joined the Indian National Congress to support the Margao constituency voters' referendum choice.
 Kamat passed the baton of leadership on 6 March 2012, to a BJP majority government in the Goa Assembly Elections held in March 2012.
 He retained his Margao Constituency seat and continued until 2019 as elected legislative member of Margao Constituency.